TheRealBeef/Satisfactory-ModLog-Lib/README.md

 # Satisfactory ModLog Library
-Custom Modding Library to allow writing clean external log files
+Custom Log Library to allow writing clean log files for your mod

 Rather than finding your mod issues in the UE5 log file, this allows you to output to a custom logfile that's easier for your to parse.

 Includes blueprint callable logging functions as well, including the ability to override the log output to revert back to using UE_LOG so you can change the behavior of logging before packaging yuor mod.

-It has some configuration in the header file you will need to do before it works
+It has some configuration in the header file you will need to do before it works.
+I suggest to call the `static void InitializeLoggingModule();` in blueprint in your GameInstance module.

 If you have feedback/improvements, please leave a pull request!
 This is very much prototype at this stage and there's a lot that can be improved.